ManuelLeichtle/blog.camunda.org/content/post/2018/05/camunda-bpm-790-released.md

 ## Docker Container for Camunda BPM Platform Enterprise

-* link to docs
+Docker Container for enterprise edition of Camunda BPM Platform is now available.
+Check the docs [here](https://stage.docs.camunda.org/manual/7.9/installation/docker/).

 ## New Features in Camunda Cockpit

 ### Sortable Columns

-* a gif showing how to use it
+This release brings another improvement to facilitate dealing with large amounts of data: most tables in Cockpit and Admin can now be sorted based on various criteria.
+Moreover, sorting order is persisted, so that the user does not need to repeat sorting each type they open some view.

+{{< figure class="teaser" src="SortableColumns.gif" alt="Sortable Columns" caption="Sortable Columns" title="Camunda BPM Cockpit" >}}

 ### User Operation Log

-* shows who executed which kind of operation
+User operation log both in process definition and in process instance view is now showing the user, who executed the specific operation.

+{{< figure class="main teaser no-border" src="cockpit-user-operations.png">}}

 <!-- FEATURES EXPLANATIONS END -->

 ## Much more

 There are many more smaller features and bugfixes in the release which aren't presented here in the blogpost.
-The [full release notes](TODO) provide the details.
+The [full release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10230&version=15096) provide the details.

 ## Register for the Webinar